Rio Grande 223: Display in Utah

 Shipped along with 223 were a narrow gauge boxcar, caboose, and high-side gondola, which were sent to Pioneer Village in the Lagoon Amusement Park in Farmington, Utah.
 These cars were later stored in Ogden in poor condition alongside 223 until they were burned in the 2006 Shupe-Williams Candy Factory Fire.
 223 sat in the open at Liberty Park, gradually deteriorating from weather and vandalism until 1979, when the city gave it to the Utah State Historical Society.
 The locomotive would be relocated to display at the Rio Grande Depot in Salt Lake City.
 John Bush, then an employee of the Roaring Camp & Big Trees Railroad in California, was commissioned to make a report on the cost of potential restoration.
 Lack of budget limited success with the project and it was again transferred, to the Utah State Railroad Museum in 1992.

 223 was stored behind the Shupe-Williams Candy Factory building just to the south of the Union Station, until the candy factory caught fire in 2006 and burned to the ground, taking with it three narrow gauge freight cars.
 However the cab had already been removed from the engine before the fire.
 223 was then moved from there to its present location at the north end of the Utah State Railroad Museum complex next to the restoration shop.
 Limited restoration had been underway at its current location, Union Station, Ogden, Utah, with the tender and cab in the Museum's shop and the remainder sitting outside without boiler lagging.

 It was rumored that during the 1979 move from Liberty Park to the Utah State Historical Society property, the frame and rods were bent badly so that the wheels would no longer turn, even with the rods disconnected.
 However, through analysis of historical photographs, it has been determined that the rods were in actuality bent during its display at Liberty Park to prevent it from rolling.
 The track on which the 223 was displayed sloped noticeably to the west, with no wheel stops or other end-of-track protection.
 A flat spot can be felt under the main rod 1 on the fireman's side of the engine where the jack was placed to bend it.
 The boiler is in very poor condition, having sat outside for fifty years with wet asbestos around it.
 The tender tank was entirely replaced.

 Restoration

+Golden Spike R&LHS

 Until 2020, restoration work was being done by the Golden Spike Chapter of the Railway & Locomotive Historical Society in the former Trainman's Building at the north end of the Ogden Union Station.